ettdizzle/ppr-field-data/README.md

 # Field Data Collection App
 A web app for collecting data in the field.
-Uses AngularJS for binding data, Bootstrap classes for responsive UI, and Firebase to store the data.
+Uses AngularJS for data binding, Bootstrap classes for responsive UI, and Firebase to store the data.

 Data is stored in nested JSON format.
+New observations are pushed into an array of observations for each plant.

 ## Develop and test locally